Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Share article

 As a conscientious dog owner, you’re probably quite familiar with your dog’s poop.
 In addition to immediately bagging and safely discarding your pup’s piles out of respect for others and the environment, you should learn about your dog’s normal stool appearance so you can recognize changes that indicate their digestive system is off balance.
+Mucus in dog poop is a common type of stool that most dogs will struggle with at some point in life.

-Mucus in dog poop is a common change many attentive dog owners note.
-Although an occasional slimy film may be completely normal, mucus can also signal a serious problem.
+Although an occasional slimy film may be completely normal, mucus in dog poop can also signal a serious problem.
 In this article, we explain the natural purpose of mucus in your dog’s digestive tract, why mucus may appear in your dog’s poop, and how to recognize signs that warrant veterinary attention.

 How to Identify Mucus in Dog Poop